-The practise of social distancing has helped Netflix too, judging by the company’s latest quarterly update.
-In the three month period, the streaming service added 15.77 new paid subscribers – which hammered the 8.2 million consensus estimate.
-The earnings metric was less impressive, as EPS were $1.57, missing the $1.65 expectation.
-Revenue was $5.76 billion, and that was broadly in line with analysts’ forecasts.
+Social distancing has helped Netflix too, judging by the company’s latest quarterly update.
+In the three-month period, the streaming service added 15.77m new paid subscribers – which hammered the 8.2m consensus estimate.
+The earnings metric was less impressive, as EPS came in at $1.57, missing the $1.65 expectation.
+Revenue was $5.76 billion, broadly in line with analysts’ forecasts.
 The firmer US dollar apparently held revenue back.
-It would appear that Netflix has become very popular amid the health crisis, but the group cautioned that I might see its customer base dip once restrictions have been eased.
+It would appear that Netflix has become very popular amid the health crisis, but the group cautioned that it might see its customer base dip once restrictions have been eased.
 In terms of creating content, that side of the business has essentially ground to a halt, but then again that’s a problem for the entertainment business.
 Netflix’s documentary, Tiger King, sprung to popularity during the Covid-19 crisis, and mostly likely that helped the latest figures.
-The share price is slightly lower today.
+The Netflix share price is slightly lower today.

 United Continental Airlines plans to raise more than $1 billion through the issue of shares as way of beefing up its balance sheet.
 The stock is down 6%.
 Delta Air confirmed it was burning through nearly $100 million per day in March on account of the chaos caused by the travel ban, but the group hopes to bring that rate down to $50 million per day by the second quarter.